lukas-jj/acousta-find/README.md

 -  Create filters for price, category (a-z) etc.
 -  List how many items are available in each category.
 -  Conditionally render checkoxes so that when items are not available for that category, the checkbox will not show.
--  Resarch and include my own personal filters to get around the fact that every company has a different body type name (taylor uses words like 'baby' for small guitars).
-I could instead use the categories 'large', 'medium' and small.
-Requires more research though :(
+-  Cnclude my own personal filters to get around the fact that every company has a different body type name (taylor uses words like 'baby' for small guitars).
+I could use general categories such as 'large', 'medium' and small.

 ###### Also keep playing guitar too...